amshuman-kr/kannadada-bhakti/content/A Common Thread Running Through Kannada Prosody, Grammar and Linguistics.md

 - `bemarda (DaDumDa) => bevarida (DaDaDaDa)`
 - `kaṟumbu (DaDumDa) => karubu (DaDaDa)`

-It seems like Modern (even Middle) Kannada seems to have extended the scope of the origifnal feature found in Old Kannada of avoiding intial `DaDum` pattern, beyond the nouns, even to the verbs.
+It seems like Modern (even Middle) Kannada seems to have extended the scope of the original feature found in Old Kannada of avoiding intial `DaDum` pattern, beyond the nouns, even to the verbs.
 The phenomenon of the loss of nasal consonants or nasalisation in these verbs in Modern Kannada is discussed in [A Nose for Nasalisation](A%20Nose%20for%20Nasalisation.md#why-is-nasalisation-not-seen-in-the-dative-case-many-times).
 It is perhaps arguable that the extending of the scope of the feature of avoiding initial `DaDum` pattern to verbs in Modern Kannada, might have given an impetus to the process of loss of nasalisation in such cases.